zplayads/report_api/Report API for Developer.md

   $timestamp = $_GET["timestamp"];
   $nonce = $_GET["nonce"];

-  $token = TOKEN; // API Key, you can get it on ZPLAY dashboard(log in and click on the Account Information link in the left menu, then you can see it at the bottom of this page)
+  $token = api key; // API Key, you can get it on ZPLAY dashboard(log in and click on the Account Information link in the left menu, then you can see it at the bottom of this page)
   $tmpArr = array($token, $timestamp, $nonce);
   sort($tmpArr, SORT_STRING);
   $tmpStr = implode( $tmpArr );